scrtdd

 Unit: sec

-Extra seconds to add to the waveform ends before applying the filter.
-Useful to initialize the filter and to discard potential filter artifacts at the beginning and end of trace Default is 1.
+Extra seconds of data to add to the waveform ends before applying the filter.
+This helps initialize the filter and allows for discarding potential artifacts at the trace ends.
+Default is 1.

 profile.$name.crossCorrelation.waveformFiltering.resampling